Equivariant Graph Hierarchy-Based Neural Networks: The Proposed EGHN

 \subsection{Instantiation of the Architecture}

-Figure~\ref{fig.framework} depicts the instantiation of the whole architecture.
-The encoder is equipped with a certain number of E-Pools and EMMPs, while the decoder is realized with E-UpPools and EMMPs.
-For each E-UpPool in the decoder, as already defined in~\textsection~\ref{sec:EUPPOOL}, it is fed with the output of the previous layer, the score matrix $\mS$ from E-Pool, and the low-level system $\gG$ from EMMP in the corresponding layers of the encoder.
-Here, the so-called corresponding layers in E-Pool and E-UpPool are referred to the ones arranged in an inverse order; for example, in Figure~\ref{fig.framework}, the final E-Pool corresponds to the first E-UpPool.
+The overall architecture constitutes an equivariant U-Net~\cite{ronneberger2015u} with skip-connections.
+We design the overall architecture as a sequence of EMMP, E-Pool, and E-UnPool in an encoder-decoder fashion, as depicted in Figure~\ref{fig.framework}.
+The encoder is equipped with a certain number of E-Pools and EMMPs, while the decoder is realized with E-UnPools and EMMPs.
+For each E-UnPool in the decoder, as already defined in~\textsection~\ref{sec:EUnPool}, it is fed with the output of the previous layer, the score matrix $\mS$ from E-Pool, and the low-level system $\gG$ from EMMP in the corresponding layers of the encoder.
+Here, the so-called corresponding layers in E-Pool and E-UnPool are referred to the ones arranged in an inverse order; for example, in Figure~\ref{fig.framework}, the final E-Pool corresponds to the first E-UnPool.
+With such design, it is straightforward, by the conclusion of Theorem~\ref{theorem:equ}, that the resulting EGHN still satisfies E($n$)-equivariance.

-There is always one EMMP layer prior to each E-Pool or E-UpPool.
+There is always one EMMP layer prior to each E-Pool or E-UnPool.
 This external EMMP plays a different role from the internal EMMP used in E-Pool (Eq.~\ref{eq:EPOOL}).
-One crucial difference is that they leverage different adjacency matrices. \textbf{1.} The external EMMP exploits $\mA_{\text{global}}$ whose element is valued if the distance between two particles is less than a threshold; by such means, we are able to characterize the force interaction between any two particles even they are physically disconnected.
-In higher-layer external EMMP, its $\mA_{\text{global}}$ is created as a re-scored form (akin to Eq.~\ref{eq:EPOOL-final}) of $\mA_{\text{global}}$ in lower layer, where the score matrix is obtained by its front E-Pool. \textbf{2.} For the internal EMMP in E-Pool, it applies $\mA_{\text{local}}$ that exactly reflects the physical connection between particles, for example, it is valued 1 if there is a bond between two atoms.
+One crucial difference is that they leverage different adjacency matrices.
+As we have introduced before, the adjacency matrix $\mA$ can either be specified by geometric distance, \emph{i.e.}, distance-based, or physical connectivity, \emph{i.e.} connectivity-based. \textbf{1.} The external EMMP exploits a \emph{distance-based} $\mA_{\text{global}}$ whose element is valued if the distance between two particles is less than a threshold; by such means, we are able to characterize the force interaction between any two particles even they are physically disconnected.
+In higher-layer external EMMP, its $\mA_{\text{global}}$ is created as a re-scored form (akin to Eq.~\ref{eq:EPOOL-final}) of $\mA_{\text{global}}$ in lower layer, where the score matrix is obtained by its front E-Pool. \textbf{2.} For the internal EMMP in E-Pool, it applies a \emph{connectivity-based} $\mA_{\text{local}}$ that exactly reflects the physical connection between particles, for example, it is valued 1 if there is a bond between two atoms.
 In this way, E-Pool pays more attention to locally-connected particles when conducting clustering.
 Another minor point is that the external EMMP is relaxed as EGNN for only modeling the radial interaction, whereas the internal EMMP uses the generalized form in~\textsection~\ref{sec:EMMP}.
+As we will show in our experiments, such design yields more favorable results compared with using any one of $\mA_{\text{global}}$ and $\mA_{\text{local}}$ only.

 The training objective of EGHN is given by: